Active ingredients: carboplatin

 What it is used for

-For the treatment of advanced stage ovarian cancer of epithelial origin.
+Carboplatin is indicated in the treatment of: advanced stage ovarian cancer of epithelial origin.
 Small cell lung carcinoma.
 Carcinoma of the head and neck.
 Carcinoma of the testis.
 Paediatric cerebral tumours.
-Soft tissue sarcoma and neuroblastoma.
+Soft tissue sarcoma.
+Neuroblastoma.

 How to take it

 The way to take this medicine is: Intravenous.
 This medicine or fluids is given through a needle or tube (catheter) inserted into a vein.

 - Store below 25 degrees Celsius

 - Protect from Light